qooxdoo/qooxdoo/docs/core/property_features.md

 > **Note**
 >
 > The chapter gives you a compact but extensive overview of the features offered by Qooxdoo's property system.
-Please refer to `defining_properties` for an explanation of how to define and use properties.
+Please refer to `advanced_properties` for an explanation of how to define and use properties.